Ethel173/BL2-Modding/readme.md

 Seraphs Outside UVHM

-	Adds seraph crystals to the DLC raid bosses drop pools in normal/TVHM (apart from pyro pete because hes unique for some reason, im working on a work around)
-	Gives a 100% chance for either seraphs crystals to drop (approx 60%) or seraph gear to drop (weapons/Shields/etc. at approx 40%)
+	Adds seraph crystals to the DLC raid bosses drop pools in normal/TVHM Gives a 100% chance for either seraphs crystals to drop (approx 60%) or seraph gear to drop (weapons/Shields/etc. at approx 40%)

 Firing Range Vendors